martinmarroyo/myheroscraper/README.md

 When I'm looking for the next issue I normally search by issue number, which takes memorization.
 I don't mind it, but there's certainly a better way.
 Also, sometimes there are break weeks where there is no release at all.
 I want to know about those as well, and sometimes it's useful to have a reminder that it's a break week.

 This script will be used to check [MHARead](https://mharead.com) to see when the newest translation is available.
-Once it's available, it will send me a text message and an email with the link so that I can go ahead and read the latest issue.
+Once it's available, it will send me a text message with the link so that I can go ahead and read the latest issue.
 If it's a break week, it will also send me a text to remind me that there will be no comic.
 The script will also keep track of the current, previous, and next issues coming up.

 ## Tools used